 Showjumping requires explosive power with a meticulous athleticism.
 Often, poor performance is the first sign that your showjumper may be suffering with a low-grade lameness, as well as other issues which may include dental problems or equine gastric disease.
 Resistance on one rein, uncharacteristic stopping or rushing at the fences are early signs that there might be a problem and we recommend that you contact your vet if you are experiencing any decreased performance with your horse.
 We understand that riders know their horses best so we ask you to be vigilant with performance/behavioural changes, ensuring that your athlete is always in top condition.

-Take a look below at the common causes of lameness:
+Take a look below at the common causes of lameness in horses:

 - Proximal Suspensory Desmitis (PSD) – affecting both forelimbs and hindlimbs and often appears bilaterally.
-Rquires specific nerve blocks alongside ultrasound imaging of the affected area.
-There is a high risk of injury recurrence where PSD in hindlimbs is observed copared to forlelimb PSD which has a better prognosis.
+Requires specific nerve blocks alongside ultrasound imaging of the affected area.
+There is a high risk of injury recurrence where PSD in hindlimbs is observed compared to forelimb PSD which has a better prognosis.

 - Coffin joint pain – unfortunately these cases are common across many sports horse disciplines.
 The coffin joint is situated between the pedal bone and pastern bone and is often successfully treated with joint medication and remedial farriery.
 The coffin joint communicates directly with the navicular bone and the tendons inside the hoof capsule.
 Gold standard diagnostic imaging involves MRI imaging, evaluating bony and soft tissues structures in the foot.
 This allows for quick and effective diagnosis followed by precise treatment.